dikortis/LetsTalkETC/Episodes/Episode_12.md

-backgrounds primarily an Internet bandwidth web hosting financial information services and telecommunications um co-founded some
+backgrounds primarily an Internet bandwidth web hosting financial information services and telecommunications co-founded some
-ISPs helped on the launch of an internet bank that was recently sold and I came in contact with the crypto space I'm a linux advocate since 94 95 we do okay so slack works where I made my bones yeah yeah I remember that I attempted Linux by scratch I wouldn't consider it a success but it was a great learning experience and um so you know being an
+ISPs helped on the launch of an internet bank that was recently sold and I came in contact with the crypto space I'm a linux advocate since 94 95 we do so slack works where I made my bones
+I remember that I attempted Linux by scratch I wouldn't consider it a success but it was a great learning experience and um so you know being an